-POI - Point of Interaction - The point at which cardholder data is taken.

-QSA - Qualified Security Assessor - A PCI SSC-qualified PCI DSS assessor.

-ROC - Report on Compliance - The report made after a PCI DSS assessment.

-SAQ - Self-Assessment Questionnaire - the self-assessment section of a PCI DSS assessment.

-Service Provider - A third-party organization that provides cardholder data processing, storage, or transmission services.

-Tokenisation - The use of tokens to represent sensitive data so that data is never accessible by the merchant.

-Please let us know if there are any other PCI terms you regularly come across, but don't understand.
+ne.
+POI - Point of Interaction - The point at which cardholder data is taken. s as a contact centre agent takes a QSA - Qualified Security Assessor - A PCI SSC-qualified PCI DSS assessor. n with a monotone beep so that the nation.
+ROC - Report on Compliance - The report made after a PCI DSS assessment. n a hacker disables a system SAQ - Self-Assessment Questionnaire - the self-assessment section of a PCI DSS assessment. tion solution that does not Service Provider - A third-party organization that provides cardholder data processing, storage, or transmission services. tion - The EU's new standard Tokenisation - The use of tokens to represent sensitive data so that data is never accessible by the merchant.
+Office - the UK's data Please let us know if there are any other PCI terms you regularly come across, but don't understand.
 We'll give you a full explanation and will add them to our PCI glossary!

+tomated system that allows ; a h and DTMF tones.